Gender Divide: Unveiling the Secrets of Brain Proteins

 Hormones play a crucial role in shaping brain development, and their influence on protein expression may contribute to sex-related differences.

-Research should aim to uncover the specific hormonal mechanisms that modulate brain protein levels and how they differ between males and females.
+Research should aim to uncover the specific mechanisms that modulate brain protein levels and how they differ between males and females.

 Additionally, it is important to consider the effects of ageing on gender differences in brain proteins.